-2016 Playable City award goes to Hirsch and Mann
+2016 Playable City Award goes to Hirsch and Mann

-In September, Watershed unveiled the shortlist of 8 projects out of 81 applications from 34 countries for the fourth international Playable City Award, inviting artists, designers, architects, technologists and creative practitioners from all over the world to propose new and distinctive ideas to respond to the theme Journeys.
+In September 2016, Watershed unveiled the shortlist of 8 projects out of 81 applications from 34 countries for the fourth international Playable City Award, inviting artists, designers, architects, technologists and creative practitioners from all over the world to propose new and distinctive ideas to respond to the theme Journeys.

 Hirsch & Mann’s Stop Smile Stroll is a playful intervention at pedestrian crossings that brings strangers together for a serendipitous shared moment – interrupting the tedium of our everyday mundane ‘stop and walk’ routine.
 The judges were particularly excited about their emphasis on co-creating pedestrian crossing experiences with local communities – which may range from a 30 second party to a moment of quiet reflection, as well as incorporating city data.

-The Playable City Award 2016 is produced by Watershed and supported by:
+The 2016 Playable City Award is produced by Watershed and supported by: